oyeluckydps/PC_jokespace/judges/prompt_code_plan.md

 - Create ZeroShotChatSignature variants for each evaluation step
 - Include clear instructions and output format requirements
 - Add example formatting where applicable
+- DSPy will handle caching automatically based on these signatures

 **Signatures to Define**:
 ```python